What is diabetes?

 Different types of cancer treatment can affect diabetes in different ways.
 We have more information about diabetes and the following treatments:

-If you have diabetes, you may not be able to take part in some trials.
-Your cancer specialist can tell you if you are suitable for a specific trial.
+Some treatments may be offered as a clinical trial.
+All clinical trials have rules about who can take part.
+These are called eligibility or inclusion criteria.
+If you have diabetes, you may not be able to take part in some cancer clinical trials.
+Your cancer specialist can tell you more about this.

 Diabetes and side effects of cancer treatment

 Cancer or its treatments can cause side effects that can affect your blood sugars.
-These include:
+Some of the side effects include:

 • feeling sick or being sick